Committee Services FAQs

 What does a Councillor do?

-The Convener of the Council is Councillor Allan Wright.
-Apart from chairing meetings of the full Council, the Convener also represents the Council at civic and ceremonial events during his or her term of office.
+The Civic Leader is Councillor John Cowe (Independent).
+The Civic Leader represents the Council at civic and ceremonial events during their term of office.

 Who is the Leader of the Council?

-The Leader of the Council is Councillor Stewart Cree.
-The Leader of the Council acts as the primary representative of and spokesperson for the Council and promotes, both within and outwith the Council, the Council’s vision for Moray and the policies and programmes adopted by the Council in pursuance of that vision.
+The Leaders of the Council is Kathleen Robertson (Scottish Conservative and Unionist).
+The Leader of the Council acts as the primary representative of, and spokesperson for, the Council and promotes, both within and out with the Council, the Council’s vision for Moray and the policies and programmes adopted by the Council in pursuance of that vision.
 The Leader also represents the Council at external meetings, including COSLA Leaders group, as required.

 How do you become a Councillor?

-Councillors are elected by local people for a term of 4 years.
+Councillors are elected by local people for a term of 5 years, with the last election in May 2022.
 Candidates must satisfy certain qualifications to be able to stand and must be at least 18.
-Further details about standing as a candidate can be found in the Elections information page of this website.
+Further details about becoming a candidate during an election or by-election can be found in Elections Services.